jakebailey/talk-ts-congress-2023/slides.md

 Now that we have an idea of where we're going, the transform should:

-- Determine which namespace the file defined.
+1. Determine which namespace the file defined and which namespaces it referenced.
-- Determine which namespaces need to be imported.
-- Create the `_namespace` files, reexporting their contents.
+1. Create the `_namespace` files, reexporting their contents.
-- Lift all code out of `namespace` blocks, then delete the `namespace`.
+1. Lift all code out of `namespace` blocks.
-- Insert imports at the top.
+1. Insert imports at the top.
-- Drop all of the dead `tsconfig.json` configuration (`prepend`, `outFile`).
+1. Drop all of the dead `tsconfig.json` configuration (`prepend`, `outFile`).

 Afterwards, we're left with a codebase which compiles without error! 🎉